essexcountycouncil/essex-county-council-digital-manual/Service-Transformation-team/About-our-team.markdown

 We move forward when we know enough rather than when we have all the answers.

-We invite feedback from others and test our ideas early to ensure we are moving in the right direction.
+We invite feedback from others and test our ideas early to ensure we are moving in the right direction. -->

 ## Roles

-The types of skills needed will change depending on the phase of a project or the lifecycle of a service but will likely include.
+**Delivery Management** creates an environment for success by facilitating the team in their work, unblocking issues and owning the agile delivery process.

+**Product Management** takes the insights from User Research and Service Design and using agile and the lean start-up ‘learn – build – measure’ processes works with a small multi-disciplinary team to build prototypes and minimal viable products.

-- **User Researchers** focus on understanding user behaviours, needs and motivations and represents the voice of the user in design decisions.
+**User Research** focuses on understanding user behaviours, needs and motivations and represents the voice of the user in design decisions.

-- **Service Designers** focus on users and their goals and how they interact with the organisation, to improve the user experience and make services better, faster and cheaper for everyone.
+**Service Design** focuses on users and their goals and how they interact with the organisation, to improve the user experience and make services better, faster and cheaper for everyone.

-- **Product Managers** focus on the digital touchpoints for users that enable them to interact with a service and manage the lifecycle of digital products.
+**Product Design** focuses on the design of digital touchpoints for users that enable them to interact with a service and includes our approach to managing the lifecycle of digital products.

-- **Organisation Designers** focus on the design of structures and teams, creating alignment or fit between the strategy of the organisation and the work that it delivers.
+**Organisation Design** focuses on the design of structures and teams, creating alignment or fit between the strategy of the organisation and the work that it delivers.

-- **Content Designers** create easily understandable and findable information that serves an identified user need in the most appropriate format.
+**Content Design** creates easily understandable and findable information that serves an identified user need in the most appropriate format.
 It is not just about writing text​.

-- **Business Designers** focus on identifying and recognising business needs and finding solutions to various business problems.
+**Business Design** focuses on identifying and recognising business needs and finding solutions to various business problems.

-- **Continuous Improvement** practitioners focus on identifying and implementing measurable improvements based on small changes that are typically inexpensive to implement and drive value and efficiencies.   -->
+**Continuous Improvement** focuses on identifying and implementing measurable improvements based on small changes that are typically inexpensive to implement and drive value and efficiencies.